dfmorse23/socialprescribing/server/Readme.md

 ## Auth Setup

+We are using POSTGRESQL as our database.
+So, you need to have a postgresql server running on your machine.
+You can install it from [here](https://www.postgresql.org/download/).`

 - Make sure that DATABASE_URL is in the root .env file
 - Install all dependencies with `yarn install`
 - Deploy schema to database